By Sorsa Editorial

 The Official X API v2

 The official archive search is available but priced for enterprise budgets.
 For most read-only research and monitoring workloads, the math does not work out.
+If you want the full timeline of how X's pricing got here, our Twitter API pricing breakdown walks through every change.

 Open-Source Scrapers